 Keivanidis et al. introduced a new delayed luminescence spectroscopy approach.
 Traps aid in the segregation of spatially isolated charge transporters and charge recombination in the proposed technique.
 It screens the postponed glow phosphorescence of mass heterojunctions with PDI cognate (acceptor) and PIF8BT (donor) using a quasi-time-integrated detection method.
-Thermal annealing produced an amalgam (PIF8BT: PDI) with four distinct microstructures.
-When PIF8BT: PDI is thermally annealed, the PDI domains shrink in tandem with the PIF8BT spaces in the mix.
+Thermal annealing produced an amalgam (PIF8BT:PDI) with four distinct microstructures.
+When PIF8BT:PDI is thermally annealed, the PDI domains shrink in tandem with the PIF8BT spaces in the mix.
 In this examination, for fast screening of a wide extension OPV amalgam with less exploratory intricacy at sensible expense, the delayed luminescence approach could turn into a significant symptomatic device.
 The suggested approach requires a moderate amount of equipment, is scalable to most device manufacturing facilities, and, most significantly, may be extended to other time-gated electroluminescence investigations [26].

-Farooq et al. studied a new structure in which the photoactive absorber layer is PIF8BT (poly (9, 9dioctylindenofluorenecobenzothiadiazole)): PDI (N'bis (1ethylpropyl) 3, 4, 9, 10perylene tetracarboxy diimide).
+Farooq et al. studied a new structure in which the photoactive absorber layer is PIF8BT (poly (9, 9dioctylindenofluorenecobenzothiadiazole)):PDI (N'bis (1ethylpropyl) 3, 4, 9, 10perylene tetracarboxy diimide).
 To improve cell assimilation and PCE, research has been conducted on various electrode materials such as fluorine tin oxide (FTO), Au, indium tin oxide, Ag and aluminium (Al) in various combinations with window layer materials such as titanium dioxide (TiO2) and ZnO.
-In this study the best presentation boundaries including FF (68.86 %), Voc (0.59 (V)), PCE (3.86 %) and Jsc (9.26 (mA/m2)) were acquired by utilizing ITO (Top anode) and Al (Bottom cathode) in the OPV structure with a similar dynamic material (PIF8BT:PDI) and different window and terminal materials [27].
+In this study the best presentation boundaries including FF of68.86 %, Voc of 0.59 V, PCE of 3.86 % and Jsc of 9.26 mA/m2 were attained by utilizing ITO (top anode) and Al (bottom cathode) in the OPV structure with a similar dynamic material (PIF8BT:PDI) and different window and terminal materials [27].

-Usman et al. used the following components: ITO/Spiro-MeOTAD/Active layer/Al to make OPV cell.
-The effect of photoactive layer thickness, different electrode pairs, different active layers, varied DOS of the active layer, different hole conductive materials, and ultimately optimal performance of OPV with multiple active layers were explored in this study.
-The OPV cell with active layer PIF8BT: PDI obtained a Jsc (125.51Am-2), Voc (0.63V), an FF (79.86 %), and a PCE (6.35 %) in this study [3].
+Usman et al. used the following components: ITO/Spiro-MeOTAD/Active layer/Al to make OPV cells.
+The effect of photoactive layer thickness, different electrode pairs, different active layers, varied density of states (DOS) of the active layer, different hole conductive materials, and ultimately optimal performance of OPV with multiple active layers were explored in this study.
+The OPV cell with active layer PIF8BT:PDI obtained a Jsc of 125.51 Am-2), Voc of 0.63V, an FF of 79.86 %, and a PCE of 6.35 % in this study [3].